We absolutely can’t thank you enough.

 Serious injuries change lives – not only the life of the injured person but his or her family members as well.
-At Powers & Santola, LLP, we know how the recovery from a personal injury can be slow, painful and costly.
-If you were harmed by another’s negligence, you need a personal injury lawyer what will be able to help you get through this challenging period and recover the compensation you are due.
+At Powers & Santola, LLP, we know that the recovery from a personal injury can be slow, painful, and costly.
+If you were harmed by another’s negligence, you need a personal injury lawyer that will be able to help you get through this challenging period and recover the compensation you are due.

 Since 1987, our attorneys have provided skillful legal guidance and aggressive representation to personal injury victims and their families in Albany, Syracuse, Rochester, and communities throughout Upstate and Western New York.